Center-right incumbent wins Portugal's presidential election - WTMJ

 Four other candidates ran for head of state.

-The head of state in Portugal possesses no legislative powers, which are held by parliament and the government, but is an influential voice in the running of the country.
+One of the reelected president’s first tasks will be to decide next month whether to approve a new law allowing euthanasia.
+Parliament has passed the bill, but the head of state could try to block it or send it to the Constitutional Court for vetting.

-The exit poll estimated the turnout at 45-50% — lower than in recent elections and apparently confirming concerns that some people would stay away for fear of becoming infected with COVID-19.
-Political leaders say that when the pandemic began to worsen there was no longer enough time to change the Portuguese Constitution to allow a postponement.
+The turnout was just shy of 40% — significantly lower than in recent elections and apparently confirming concerns that some people would stay away for fear of becoming infected with COVID-19.
+Political leaders said that when the pandemic began to worsen there was no longer enough time to change the Portuguese Constitution to allow the election’s postponement.

-Portugal has the world’s highest rates of new daily infections and deaths per 100,000 population, according to a tally by Johns Hopkins University, and its public health system is currently under huge strain.

-Rebelo de Sousa, 72, has long been viewed as the clear front-runner in the contest.
+Rebelo de Sousa, 72, was long viewed as the front-runner.
 He is an affable law professor and former television personality who as president has consistently had an approval rating of 60% or more.

-To win, a candidate must capture more than 50% of the vote.

-Rebelo de Sousa, a former leader of the center-right Social Democratic Party, has worked closely with the center-left minority Socialist government, supporting its pandemic efforts.
+He collected more votes Sunday than in his 2016 victory.

 He also has endeared himself to the Portuguese with his easygoing style.
 Photographs taken by passers-by of him in public places, such as one last year of him standing in line at a supermarket wearing sneakers and shorts, routinely go viral.